hsdn/pwhoisd/README.md

 For complete information about functionality of the server, see file: **src/config.php**.

 ### System Requirements
-- php version 5.4.0 and above with POSIX functions support.
+- PHP version 5.4.0 and above with POSIX functions support.
-- php PCNTL extension.
+- PCNTL PHP extension.
-- php Filter extension.
+- Filter PHP extension.
-- php GMP or BCMATH extensions.
+- GMP or BCMATH PHP extensions.
-- php Sockets extension.
+- Sockets PHP extension.

 ### Installation